-I have been told by a precocious elf that Santa likes a whiskey (single malt please!) and a plate of “Cherry Snowball Cookies” after travelling all night downwind behind a team of reindeer.
+I have been told by a precocious elf that Santa likes a whiskey (single malt please!) and a plate of “Cherry Snowball Cookies” after traveling all night downwind behind a team of reindeer.
 While a malt whiskey has always been served to Santa at our house, the Cherry Snowball Cookie is a relatively new addition.

 Some years ago, we were served some delicious cherry snowball cookies with Luxardo cherries and I have been hooked.
 Educated chefs tend to opt for Luxardo cherries, which are actually the “original” Italian maraschino cherry before some mad scientist decided to add more sugar and artificial coloring.
 Sadly, Luxardo cherries are often difficult to find in most supermarkets so we now buy ours on Amazon.

 In any event, the recipe below uses Luxardo cherries and we strongly recommend that you incorporate them into your Snowball Cookie so Santa won’t be disappointed.
-Without further ado, the recipe for Cherry Snowball Cookies from Elizabeth Morris (Toronto) that was published some time ago in a Penzey’s Catalogue
+Without further ado, the recipe for Cherry Snowball Cookies from Elizabeth Morris (Toronto) that was published some time ago in a Penzey’s Catalogue.

 Cherry Snowball Cookies

-Heat the oven to 350º.
+- Heat the oven to 350º.
 Whisk flour, baking powder and salt in a bowl.

-Using a hand mixer, beat butter and confectioners sugar in another bowl until fluffy.
+- Using a hand mixer, beat butter and confectioners sugar in another bowl until fluffy.
 Mix in almond paste, vanilla and egg.
 Slowly add dry ingredients until dough forms.

-Roll dough into thirty 1-oz balls.
+- Roll dough into thirty 1-oz balls.
 Working with 1 ball at a time, press thumb into dough and place a cherry in the center.
 Roll dough into a ball encasing the cherry.

-Roll cookies in decorating sugar and place on parchment paper-lined baking sheets.
+- Roll cookies in decorating sugar and place on parchment paper-lined baking sheets.
 Bake until golden, about 20 minutes.
 Let cookies cool completely.